Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: T-model

 For the parameters considered in this section, we take $f_0= 36$.
 For $n=1/3$, we obtain

 For $n=2/3$, we obtain

 Similar to the Higgs model, at low energy scales $\phi\ll1$, $f(\phi)$ is negligible and the model reduces to the standard case with the canonical kinetic term.

 As discussed above, the peak shape of the enhanced power spectrum is determined by $q$ in the peak function \eqref{gfuncng}.
 Similar to the Higgs model, we also consider the peak function \eqref{gfuncng} with $q = 1$ and $q = 5/4$ to explore the sharp and broad peaks.
-To distinguish different models, as shown in Table \ref{tmodellabel}, we label the model with $n = 1/3$ and $q=1$ as T11, the model with $n=1/3$ and $q=5/4$ as T12, the model with $ n=2/3$ and $q=1$ as T21, and the model with $n =2/3$ and $q =5/4$ as T22, respectively.
+To distinguish different models, as shown in Table \ref{tmodellabel}, the model with $m=1/6$, $\alpha=1$ and $n=1/3$ is labeled as T1 and the model with $m=1/3$, $\alpha=1$ and $n=2/3$ is labeled as T2.
+Additionally, we label the model with $n = 1/3$ and $q=1$ as T11, the model with $n=1/3$ and $q=5/4$ as T12, the model with $ n=2/3$ and $q=1$ as T21, and the model with $n =2/3$ and $q =5/4$ as T22, respectively.

-Choosing the parameter $V_0$, the value of the scalar field $\phi_*$ at the pivotal scale, and the parameters $h$, $w$ and $\phi_p$ in the peak function as shown in Table \ref{tmodel:t1}, we numerically solve the background equations \eqref{Eq:eom1}-\eqref{Eq:eom3} and the perturbation equation \eqref{zeta:k} to obtain the scalar power spectrum and the results are shown in Fig. \ref{pr:tmodel}.
+Choosing the parameter $V_0$, the value $\phi_*$ of the scalar field at the pivotal scale, and the parameters $h$, $w$ and $\phi_p$ in the peak function as shown in Table \ref{tmodel:t1}, we numerically solve the background equations \eqref{Eq:eom1}-\eqref{Eq:eom3} and the perturbation equation \eqref{zeta:k} to obtain the scalar power spectrum and the results are shown in Fig. \ref{pr:tmodel}.
 The power spectra for the models T11 and T12 are denoted by blue and black lines respectively.
-The results for the models T21 and T22 are similar with those of T11 and T12, so we don't show them in the figures.
+The results for the models T21 and T22 are similar with those of T11 and T12, so we do not show them in the figures.
 The power spectrum produced in the model T11 has a sharp peak while the power spectrum produced in the model T12 has a broad peak.
 This implies that the peak shape in the power spectrum is unaffected by the potential but affected by the peak function.
 The scale where the power spectrum is enhanced can be adjusted by the parameter $\phi_p$ and the results are shown in Table \ref{tmodel:t1} and Fig \ref{pr:tmodel}.
 The numerical results for the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ are shown in Table \ref{tmodel:t1}.
 For the models T11 and T12, we get

-These results are similar to those for the Higgs modles H11 and H12.
+These results are similar to those for the Higgs models H11 and H12.
 As expected, $n_s$ and $r$ are almost unaffected by the peak function whose effect is negligible at large scales as well as the inflationary potential, and they are determined by the effective potential.